The EU’s ‘Artificial Intelligence Act’ – New European Regulation of AI

 What Next?

-The EU AI Act will enter into force gradually once it has been formally endorsed by the EU Council.
+The EU AI Act will enter into force gradually now that it has been adopted by the EU Council.

-Practically, organisations will now need to move to conduct an analysis to determine what they will need to do to comply with the new law when in force.
+Practically, organisations will now need to move to conduct an analysis to determine what they will need to do to comply with when the new law is in force.

 We expect further details and guidance to emerge over the coming months.